srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 ## Map: has string as key
 1. **HashMap**: Null key allowed, implements hashtable underlying, unordered, not thread safe, can make synchronized Collections.synchronizedMap(hashMap);
-    to avoid collision, we need to override hashCode() method, good practise
+    to avoid collision, we need to override hashCode() method, good practise.
+Default size is 16node
     Note: In java 8, Hashmap use balanced tree instead of linkedList
 2. **HashTable**: Null key/value not allowed, slow, thread safe
 3. **TreeMap**: implements red black tree, wherein all elements ordered as per compareTo() method